EngineerBetter/engineerbetter-hugo/content/blog/concourse-up-gcp.md

 * Providing a TLS cert rather than letting Concourse-Up generate it
 * Resource tagging (coming soon!)

-By default, Concourse-Up will deploy your Concourse on GCP preemptible instances for cost efficiency, but you can disable this with `--preemptible false`.
+By default, Concourse-Up will deploy your Concourse on GCP preemptible instances for cost efficiency, but you can disable this with `--preemptible=false`.

 ## What gets deployed?